Lebanese Civil Defense

-The Lebanese Civil Defense or General Directorate of the Lebanese Civil Defense is a public emergency medical service of Lebanon that carries out patient transportation, search and rescue activities and fire-fighting response.
+The Lebanese Civil Defense officially known as the General Directorate of the Lebanese Civil Defense is a public emergency medical service of Lebanon that carries out patient transportation, search and rescue activities and fire-fighting response.

 It is funded and administered by the Ministry of Interior and Municipalities (Lebanon).
 The directorate works in conjunction with the Lebanese Red Cross along with other pre-hospital service organizations in the country.
 The current Director General of the Lebanese Civil Defence is General Raymond Khattar.